Homer Defined: Production

-Another guest star who appeared in the episode was actor Jon Lovitz, who provided the voice for Aristotle Amadopolis and a minor character who appears in a soap opera.
+Another guest star in the episode was actor Jon Lovitz, who voiced Aristotle Amadopolis and an actor on a soap opera.
 This was Lovitz's third appearance on the show.
-Amadopolis was drawn to look like the Greek shipping magnate Aristotle Onassis.
-The character's dialogue was written to emulate Lovitz's comedic style, such as his ability for rapid mood swings.
+Amadopolis was modeled on the Greek shipping magnate Aristotle Onassis.
+The character's dialogue was written to emulate Lovitz's comedic style, such as his talent for rapid mood swings.
 Amadopolis returned a few episodes later in "Homer at the Bat", though in that episode he was voiced by cast member Dan Castellaneta rather than Lovitz.

 Milhouse's mother, Luann Van Houten, makes her first appearance in this episode.
 She was designed to look very similar to Milhouse.
 Maggie Roswell was assigned to voice the character and she originally based it on Milhouse, who is voiced by Pamela Hayden.
 The producers felt her impression sounded out of place so she ended up using a more normal sounding voice.
 It was Gewirtz who in this episode gave Milhouse his last name, Van Houten, which he got from one of his wife's friends.

 Director Mark Kirkland wanted the Springfield Power Plant to "look the best it had to date" and inserted shadows and back-lighting effects to make the panels in Homer's control room glow.

+During the scene in which Grandpa and the other residents of the retirement home are watching Wheel of Fortune, there was originally going to be a joke about comedian Redd Foxx, but because Foxx died six days before the episode aired, the joke was removed out of respect for Foxx and replaced with the Wheel bit at the last minute.